 Lastly, there is no need to limit the number of colors used on stage.
 There are a billion different colors in the universe, and if the outline of the stage performance happens to have distinguished ambiguousness, then feel free to utilize these colors.
 Combined with different saturations and whatnot, the universe is the playground.
 Any combination of more than 2 in number color comes under this color scheme.
 It is not hard to get beautiful color combinations through LED par light manufacturers in China.
 The following forms the classification:

-• Tetrads: These colors form a set of 4, starting with 2 analogous ones and their respective complements.
+- Tetrads: These colors form a set of 4, starting with two analogous ones and their respective complements.
 Examples include blue, orange, purple, and yellow.

 Things To Consider When Choosing Your Stage Lighting Color Scheme